AndrewWPhillips/rangeset/README.md

 ## Acknowledgements

-Thanks to Robert Greisemer for providing the generic `minInt` function at my request
+Thanks to Robert Greisemer for providing the generic `minInt` function

 Thanks to Dave Cheney for many ideas such as using a map for table-driven tests

 Thanks to Bill Kennedy for ideas on more readable messages in tests

-Thanks to Steve Mann for the idea of using a colon (:) in the string encoding
+Thanks to Steve Mann for the idea of using a colon (:) rather than a dash (-) in the string encoding